dlasch089/luis-app/README.md

 ## View Team Members

 As a Team Lead I want to view all members of a team so that I can add and delete them

+## Add Team Member

+As a Team Lead I want to add a team member so that I can include them in the upcoming assignments